sergio11/fitflextv_android/README.md

 A heartfelt thank you to the creators of the [JetFit repository](https://github.com/TheChance101/tv-samples/tree/JetFit/JetFit) for providing such an invaluable starting point for Jetpack Compose for TV.
 Your work has been incredibly inspiring and instrumental in shaping the development of this project.

+This app, **fitflextv**, includes images and resources designed by [Freepik](https://www.freepik.com).
+We would like to acknowledge and thank Freepik for their incredible design assets.
+The images used in the app are provided with attribution, as required by Freepik's licensing terms.
+For more information on Freepik's resources, please visit [www.freepik.com](https://www.freepik.com).

 <p align="center">
   <img src="https://img.shields.io/badge/Android%20Studio-3DDC84.svg?style=for-the-badge&logo=android-studio&logoColor=white" />